syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Overcome-SendKey-Exception-in-Currency-Cell.md

 ---
 layout: post
-title: How-to-Overcome-SendKey-Exception-in-Currency-Cell
+title: How to overcome sendkey exception in currency cell | Syncfusion
-description: how to overcome sendkey exception in currency cell
+description:  Learn here all about how to overcome sendkey exception in currency cell of Syncfusion Windows Forms Gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug